microsoft/code-with-engineering-playbook/automated-testing/synthetic-monitoring-tests/readme.md

 For such systems, the ambition of service engineering teams is to reduce to a minimum the time it takes to fix errors, or the [MTTR - Mean Time To Repair](https://en.wikipedia.org/wiki/Mean_time_to_repair).
 It is a continuous effort, performed on the live/production system.
 Synthetic Monitors can be used to detect the following issues:

-* Availibility - Is the system or specific region available.
+* Availability - Is the system or specific region available.
 * Transactions and customer journeys - Known good requests should work, while known bad requests should error.
 * Performance - How fast are actions and is that performance maintained through high loads and through version releases.
 * 3rd Party components - Cloud or software components used by the system may fail.